 Time on your own today to wander along Reykjavik's main shopping street Laugavegur, or see Hallgrímskirkja, the largest church in Iceland, which was inspired by Iceland's volcanic rock formations and is visible from almost everywhere in the town.
 Visit the Harpa Concert Hall, which is situated on the waterfront and was inspired by the northern lights and the dramatic Icelandic landscape - in the evening, the Hall is lit and turns into a large, luminous sculpture.
 Or perhaps take an optional excursion to the Blue Lagoon to enjoy a relaxing dip in the thermally warmed, aquamarine water, which is rich in minerals and has a healing effect.
 Reykjavik also has many wonderful museums including the National Museum displaying artefacts from the first settlement to the modern age, giving an excellent overview of Iceland's history and culture, the Reykjavik 871+2 Settlement Museum, an archaeological museum based around a 10th century Viking longhouse unearthed in 2001, the Reykjavik Art Museum and the National Gallery.
 3rd overnight in Reykjavik.

-Coach transfer from your hotel to Keflavik International Airport for your flight to the Faroe Islands.
-Upon your arrival at Vágar Airport, take the taxi transfer to your hotel in the small capital Torshavn.
+Coach transfer from your hotel or nearest bus stop to Keflavik Airport for your flight to the Faroe Islands.
+Upon your arrival at Vágar Airport, take the taxi transfer to your hotel in the small capital Tórshavn.
 After check in, perhaps take a stroll through the old part of town - as you wander, you will discover a maze of lanes and alleys, steps and protruding rocks, and small tarred timber houses, with white windows and grass roofs.
 There are many restaurants and cafés in Tórshavn, where you can try the excellent cuisine, both traditional and modern.
 Three nights in Tórshavn.

 Today's excursion takes you by bus from Tórshavn along the coast, through colourful villages and across 'the bridge over the Atlantic' that connects the islands of Streymoy and Eysturoy.
 Continue to Gjógv, the northernmost village on Eysturoy, known for its unique natural harbour and for Crown Princess Mary's bench.
 Here you can also see classic sea cliffs and the unusual rock formations "the Giant" and "the Witch", as well as the highest mountain in the islands, Slættaratindur at 882m.
 Your tour then continues via Funningur village to Soldarfordur, then back to Tórshavn along the coast road.
 2nd overnight in Tórshavn.